April 14, 2020 | Last updated: April 14, 2020

 and the value tomaster

 In this way, we were able to build a fully automatic deployment pipeline.
 Every time your code will be pushed to the master branch (e.g. as a result of accepting a merge request) it will also be tested.
-If all the tests pass correctly, another pipeline will be launched that will deploy your application to production.
+If all the unit tests pass correctly, another pipeline will be launched that will deploy your application to production.
 As you can see, from the moment you push your code, everything will happen automatically.
 Employing this kind of delivery process is called Continuous Deployment.

 Bonus: Conditional notifications